Sutumn

 Meteorological spring is the season when winter transitions

 into summer.
-In the Northern Hemisphere, meteorological spring
+In the Northern Hemisphere, meteorological

-Hemisphere, meteorological autumn covers the entire months
+In the Southern Hemisphere, meteorological autumn covers

-of September,
+the entire months of September,

 October and November.

-In the spring, the axis of the Earth begins to tilt back toward
+In the spring, the axis of the Earth begins to tilt back

-its name.
+the season its name.

-Spring is seen as a time of growth, renewal, of new life (both
+Spring is seen as a time of growth, renewal, of new life

-anew.
+life begins anew.